 Routing

-Kilua has a routing module, which is a fork of the library for Compose Web, HTML and Desktop.
-The kilua-routing module contains two types of routers - HashRouter and BrowserRouter.
+Kilua has a routing module, which is a fork of the routing-compose library for Compose Web, HTML and Desktop.
+It is possible to directly use the API of the original library, but Kilua provides a dedicated DSL to declare routing compatible with both frontend and server side rendering.

 HashRouter